Primavera 2018, Museum of Contemporary Art

 by Emma-Kate Wilson

-Given that the Museum of Contemporary Art (MCA) claims that ‘the eight artists explore the politics of identity, visibility and representation’, diversity seems to be at the forefront for Primavera 2018 curator Megan Robson.(1) This was reinforced by contributing artist Caroline Garcia, who has said that these exhibitions are “largely representative of diversity (a white word), spaces to share stories, histories and politics”.(2) In an exhibition by a predominantly white curatorial team, leadership team and board, and for a predominantly white audience, this focus brings with it questions around tokenism and voyeurism.
+Given that the Museum of Contemporary Art (MCA) claims that ‘the eight artists explore the politics of identity, visibility and representation’, diversity seems to be at the forefront for Primavera 2018 curator Megan Robson.(1) This was reinforced by contributing artist Caroline Garcia, who has said that these exhibitions are “largely representative of diversity (with its white autonomy), spaces to share stories, histories and politics”.(2) In an exhibition by a predominantly white curatorial team, leadership team and board, and for a predominantly white audience, this focus brings with it questions around tokenism and voyeurism.
 The lack of representation of people of colour across the three management teams suggests it is time for a significant shakeup.
 There is a need for exhibitions like Primavera, but the real key to disrupting and dismantling the colonial art canon is visibility, and not just on the gallery walls or floors.
 So how do contemporary artists navigate this complex web of diversity and multiculturalism?
 This response looks at the artworks in Primavera 2018 and their representation of Australian identities.

 Primavera 2018, Museum of Contemporary Art, Sydney